expo/create-react-native-app/README.md

 ## Usage with Expo Client App

-Expo Client enables you to work with all of the [Components and APIs](https://facebook.github.io/react-native/docs/getting-started.html) in React Native, as well as the [JavaScript APIs](https://docs.expo.io/versions/latest/sdk/index.html) that the are bundled with the Expo App.
+Expo Client enables you to work with all of the [Components and APIs](https://facebook.github.io/react-native/docs/getting-started.html) in `react-native`, as well as the [JavaScript APIs](https://docs.expo.io/versions/latest/sdk/index.html) that the are bundled with the Expo App.

 Expo Client supports running any project that doesn't have custom native modules added.